gristlabs/grist-help/help/en/docs/integrators.md

     **Note:** This example uses a third-party form provider to demonstrate using Zapier to send form data to Grist.

-    Grist now has built-in forms built directly within your Grist document, making it easy to collect and manage form responses without third-party tools.
+    Grist now has native forms built directly within your Grist document, making it easy to collect and manage form responses without third-party tools.
 [Learn more](widget-form.md).

 Suppose we have a form for collecting votes on the color of a proposed new bike
 shed: